 Please remember that these ideas may not work with your particular bird – use common sense with these ideas.
 The plan is not to get hurt.

-Below I’m going to share why roosters can become aggressive before I share with you my rooster training program!
+Below, I’m going to share why roosters can become aggressive before sharing my rooster training program with you!

 From Chick to Aggressive Rooster

 When the chicks are small, although the boys may be a little stand-offish, they can be held, cuddled, handfed and cosseted.